What is taxi insurance?

 Do not auto-renew: Compare taxi insurance quotes each year to see if you can make a saving or to ensure that you are not over-paying for your cover when you renew your current policy.

-Lower insurance group: As mentioned above, the insurance group that your taxi belongs to can have a big impact on insurance costs.
-When it comes to buying a taxi, pay attention to which group it belongs too.
+Lower insurance group: As mentioned above, the insurance group that your taxi belongs to can significantly impact insurance costs.
+When buying a taxi, please pay attention to the insurance group.

-Avoid convictions: All types of convictions can push up insurance costs, both non-motoring and motoring, so it pays not to speed, use your mobile or commit any offence that will need to be declared to your insurance provider.
+Avoid convictions: All types of convictions can push up insurance costs, both non-motoring and motoring, so it pays not to speed, use your mobile or commit any offence that you must declare to your insurance provider.

 What information is required to get an insurance quote?